How Often Should Baby Bedding Be Changed: A Comprehensive Guide

 Choose Baby-Friendly Detergent

 When washing baby bedding, choosing a gentle, baby-friendly detergent is crucial.
-Avoid strong perfumes and harsh chemicals that could irritate your baby’s sensitive skin2.
+Avoid strong perfumes and harsh chemicals that could irritate your baby’s sensitive skin.

 Conclusion on how often should baby bedding be changed